sachaservan/FOLEAGE-PCG/README.md

 - [ ] Unit tests for the FFT (currently only checked by hand on a small instance).
 - [ ] Modularize the PCG construction and tests (currently the test is one monolithic block).
-- [ ] Wider range of parameters for the benchmarks (in particular, not needing `t` to be a power of 3 in the test code).
 - [ ] More efficient SIMD-based implementation of the FFT packing (a matrix transpose) which currently is implemented using the naive approach and results in the computational performance bottleneck.

 ## Citation